RecSpot-App-Development/RecSpot/README.md

 - [x]  User can select 'Record' so that they can make their video
 - [x] User can play and pause the song provided
 - [x] User can play the various song selections from their phone
+- [x] User can now select Record and record a video and then see it saved into their camera roll
-- [ ]  User can view/add the various edit options provided
+- [x]  User can view the various edit options provided

 ### App Walkthrough GIF for Sprint 1
 <img src="RecSpot_gif.gif" width=350><br>